Configure individual login pods

 ### Select users by group

 `slurm-login.directoryCache.selectGroups` provides a list of user groups, from which the `slurm-login` chart retrieves all associated users.
-This acts as a filter, meaning only users belonging to any of the specified groups are included.
+This acts as a filter, so it includes only users that belong to one of the specified groups.
 It uses OR logic, so a user must be in at least one of the listed groups to be selected.

 ### Define the polling interval

 `slurm-login.directoryCache.interval` defines the polling interval for detecting changes to users and user groups.
-This interval determines how frequently updates are applied and modifies resources accordingly.
+This interval determines how frequently updates are applied, and resources are modified accordingly.

 ### List directory services